Mel-iza/Mel-Iza/README.md

 <!-- I'M LEARNING AND HOBBIES -->
 <img align="center" height="25px" style="max-width:px ; width:; height:25px ;" src="https://github.com/user-attachments/assets/caf8a498-423e-4a31-8bd6-08aa2415714c"><br>
-   Technologies I have had contact with or have closer contact with in my daily work and am learning today.
+   Technologies, tools and frameworks I have had contact with or have closer contact with in my daily work and am learning today.
 I have a bit more familiarity and am in a continuous learning process with these technologies.
    <div style="display: block;">
   <table width="100%" cellspacing="0" cellpadding="0" style="border-collapse: collapse; border: none !important; background-color: transparent !important;">
      <tbody>